Hungry Happenings

 • Sprinkle on crumbled bacon to make the eggs look like brown footballs.

-• Pipe 3 or 4 laces going across that line.
+• 3 or 4 short "laces" across the center line.

 Print